German for studying

 The information on language levels refers to the Common European Framework of Reference for Languages (CEFR 2001) of the Council of Europe

-8. 4 years of German lessons at secondary level II and passing the school-leaving examination in German
+13. completion of 4 years of German lessons in secondary level II and school leaving examination in German (B2)

-9. Completion of the school-leaving examination in German
+14. completion of the complete school-leaving examination in German language (B2)

-Note: The proof according to 1-6 and 11 must not be older than two years at the time of submission.
+Note: The proof according to 1-10 must not be older than two years as of 1st October (if you start your studies in the winter semester) or 1st March 1st (if you start your studies in the summer semester) of the respective year.
 All other certificates are valid for an unlimited period of time.

 The original proof must be presented at the time of enrolment.
 The examination result must be clearly stated.
 Certificates of participation in language courses without a final examination will not be accepted in any case.